 By signing the practice consent forms in relation to those animals undergoing in-patient procedures, services or operations it is deemed that consent has been given for administration of immediate treatment to prevent pain or suffering should the need arise where a client is not contactable.

-We ask for payment at the time of the consultation, the discharge of your pet or upon collection of drugs/diets.
+Payment is required at the time of the consultation, the discharge of your pet or upon collection of drugs/diets.
 You may pay using cash, cheque or credit/debit card (we do not accept American Express).

 If an account is not settled within 30 days then a reminder will be sent.
 We reserve the right to charge interest at a rate of 2% per month on all late payments.
 After due notice, overdue accounts will be referred to our Debt Collection Agency and further charges will be levied in respect of costs incurred in collecting the debt.

 If for any reason you are concerned about settling your account as specified, we ask you discuss the matter prior to any work being undertaken with a member of staff.
 Queries regarding invoices must be raised within 7 days.
-Please note that instalments or part payment of an account may only be sanctioned with the express permission of the Partners or Small Animal Manager.
+Please note that instalments or part payment of an account may only be sanctioned with the express permission of the Clinical Directors or Small Animal Manager.